puli/docs.puli.io/repository/working-with-resources.rst

 The :method:`Puli\\Repository\\Api\\ResourceRepository::get` method returns :class:`Puli\\Repository\\Api\\Resource\\Resource` instances.
-This interface provides access to the name and the repository path of the resource:
+This interface provides access to the name and the Puli path of the resource:

 .. code-block:: php